-Can see the flow chart of a flow definition Can see the flow chart of a flow Process Manager administrator (as defined by JS_ADMINS) Υ Υ Control administrator (as defined by JS_CONTROL_ADMINS) Y, if the user is the flow definition owner.
+Can see the flow chart of a flow definition Can see the flow chart of a flow Process Manager administrator (as defined by JS_ADMINS) Y Y Control administrator (as defined by JS_CONTROL_ADMIN S) Y, if the user is the flow definition owner.
 Y, if the user is both the flow definition owner and flow owner.
-For example, if a user triggered a flow from another user's published flow definition, he will not be able to view the flow chart.
+For example, if a user submitted a flow from another user's published flow definition, he will not be able to view the flow chart.
 He is the flow owner, but not the flow definition owner.

-Can see the flow chart of a flow definition Can see the flow chart of a flow Non-administrator users Y, if the user is the flow definition owner.
+Non-administrator users Y, if the user is the flow definition owner.
 Y, if the user is both the flow definition owner and flow owner.
-For example, if a user triggered a flow from another user's published flow definition, he will not be able to view the flow chart.
+For example, if a user submitted a flow from another user's published flow definition, he will not be able to view the flow chart.
 He is the flow owner, but not the flow definition owner.